lupyuen/lupyuen.github.io/src/tcc.md

 };
 ```

+And that's how we implement [__fprintf and friends__](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig#L209-L447)!

 [(How we do __Pattern Matching__)](TODO)

 _So simple?
 Unbelievable!_

-OK actually we'll hit more Format Patterns as TCC Compiler emits various Warning and Error Messages.
+OK actually we'll hit more Format Patterns as TCC Compiler emits various Error and Warning Messages.
 But it's a good start!

 Later our Zig Wrapper will have to parse meticulously all kinds of C Format Strings.
 Or we do the [__parsing in C__](https://github.com/marler8997/ziglibc/blob/main/src/printf.c#L32-L191), compiled to WebAssembly.